Nunchaku: Law enforcement use

 Nunchaku have been employed by a few American police departments for decades, especially after the popular Bruce Lee movies of the 1970's.
 For instance, in 2015, police in the small town of Anderson, California were trained and deployed to use nunchaku as a form of non-lethal force.
 They were selected because of their utility as both a striking weapon and a control tool.

 Orcutt Police Nunchaku (OPN) had been adopted by more than 200 law enforcement agencies in the USA.
 Even though it could be used as a striking weapon, it was mainly used as a grappling implement on the wrists and ankles for pain compliance.
-They were very effective in that regard but improper use had been associated with injuries like wrist and limb breaks that led to them being phased out.
+They were very effective in that regard but improper use has been associated with injuries like wrist and limb breaks that led to them being phased out.

 TASERs have become the preferred non-lethal weapon for most departments.